“Clients sign up for SEO and Content Marketing services, but it is web traffic that they are interested in.”

 - Case 3: You’re an established company, which has been experiencing a steady drop in traffic in the last few months/years

 Catching onto developments in the search-engine world, many companies that come to us are concerned that a Google Penalty or Google Algorithmic update might be what’s causing their traffic decrease.
-Although sometimes this is indeed the case, and a clean up of their link profile is enough to get them back on track, in most of the cases, link removal is not enough.
+Although sometimes this is indeed the case, and a clean-up of their link profile is enough to get them back on track, in most cases, link removal is not enough.

 While making sure your site isn’t doing anything wrong is a good start, it’s also really important that you’re doing things right and on the offense.

 That means creating and working with a good online marketing strategy to outperform your organic competitors.
 How do you get started?
 It’s simple, and we’ve reviewed the entire process from A to Z with this quick guide on how to work on increasing your web traffic:

 Step 1: SEO Audit & How It Helps Website Traffic

 There are many aspects of a website and a full website SEO audit will review all of them.
 The benefits here are two-fold: you both discover errors and issues that need to be fixed and find opportunities to improve your site further so it’s running at its full potential.

 Technical SEO Audit

 First, start with an identification of the technical on-site issues.
 This is like the ground level of a building — if your site is poorly structured and prevents the Google bots from crawling your major pages, all further investment in content would be a waste.
 Fixing the technical SEO ground of a website may lead to a direct traffic increase (if there were major issues, which are now solved) or stabilize the website and make sure further efforts will lead to visible results.
 Here’s a list of the most common SEO audit issues and how to fix them.